 When moving abroad, you should always check the necessary documents for entering and staying in the state.
 Before you can apply for a visa, check if your passport is valid.
 Depending on the country, you should have a passport that is legal for at least six more months.

-You should check the government site of the country you are moving to.
-There you will find what documentation you need to provide when applying for a visa.
+Make sure that you check the government site of the country you are going to.
+There you will find what documentation you should obtain when applying for a visa.